-Mojave yucca (Yucca schidigera) at Indian Cove Campground photograph by Joshua Tree National Park.
+Mojave yucca (Yucca schidigera) at Indian Cove Campground photograph by Joshua Tree National Park, CC.